mrbackend/java-trampoline/docs/index.md

 A `Suspend` is created using the `public static <A> Trampoline<A> suspend(Supplier<Trampoline<A>> thunk)` method.

-`Suspend` is used for postponing tail calls.
-To prevent a tail call from happening immediately, put the call in a `Suspend`, as in `foldLeftAsTrampoline`above.

-`Suspend` cannot be used to make non-tail calls stack safe.
-While you might be tempted to write something like
 ```java
     private <B> Trampoline<B> foldRightAsTrampoline(BiFunction<A, B, B> reduceF, B init) {
         return visit(